 Illinois State Department of Agriculture offers students many opportunities outside the classroom.
 Students participate in nationally ranked registered student organizations, obtain real-world experience through internship opportunities, and interact with students from all over campus.

-Ag Science Club has a focus on agricultural sciences, agronomy, and other subjects in the ag industry.
+Agricultural Science Club has a focus on agricultural sciences, agronomy, and other subjects in the ag industry.
 All majors are welcome to join.
 Members participate in various community service events including ag and non-ag related event, fundraising, and educational events.
 Each year, members have the opportunity to join the American Society of Agronomy and attend the annual meeting in the fall.
 Members that attend the annual meeting can compete in various events from crops judging to speech contest against other students in SASES.
-The next annual conference is October 22-25, 2017, in Tampa, Florida.
+The next annual conference is November 3-6, 2018 in Baltimore, MD.

-Advisors: Dr. Kenneth Smickilas and Dr. Clay RobinsonVisit Ag Science Club's Facebook Group
+Advisors: Dr. Kenneth Smickilas and Dr. Clay RobinsonVisit Agricultural Science Club's Facebook Group

 The Agriculture Ambassadors are a prestigious registered student organization through the Department of Agriculture.
 An Agriculture Ambassador must meet the following requirements each semester to remain active as an Agriculture Ambassador: maintain a 3.0 GPA, attend three recruiting/advising events per semester, recruit at your hometown community college or high school once per year, and attend two of four monthly meetings.
 Agriculture Ambassadors will also attend leadership activities/seminars, do fundraising, and promote the department outside of their outlined duties.